C String Extraction: Standard, Custom & Multibyte Guide

 char text[] = "dog,cat,bird,fish";

-char tokens[10][50]; // can store up to 10 words
+char tokens[10][50]; // Can store up to 10 words

 int count;